Hyukoh: 2020 World Tour

 Hyukoh planned to begin touring in February 2020, with dates slated for shows in Seoul, Asia, Europe, and North America.
 They were only able to fulfill appearances in Seoul and Japan before the pandemic struck, and the majority of the tour was eventually cancelled due to COVID-19 travel restrictions.

 Military service

 Im enlisted on April 20, 2021, in order to carry out his mandatory military service.
 He was seen off by family, friends, and his bandmates.
 The location of his training camp and time of entry were not publicized.

+AAA and integration of JNKYRD

+HYUKOH as 5 members at Spotify house Seoul, 2026.

+In 2024, Hyukoh collabed with Taiwanese synth-pop band Sunset Rollercoaster to release the collaborative album AAA, embarking on an international joint tour.This era marked the full integration of music producer and programmer JNKYRD into the band's core operations.Initially working alongside the band in 2020 after Drummer in-woo's temporary hiatus for anxiety problems,JNKYRD's role expanded over into a multi-instrumentalist fixture, co-producing and arranging including singles "Godspeed!" and "KoK" released on August 18 and 27, 2026.Although the band legally remains registered as a four-piece entity, the founding members frequently present JNKYRD as an internal core member during media promotions, official shoots and broadcasts.

 Musical style

 Hyukoh has also been recognized for their attention to the band's visual aesthetic, ranging from their music videos to wardrobe choices.
 The band frequently works with photographer Han Dasom and videographer Jung Dawoon (DQM), who are members of the creative group Dadaism Club.
 They met in 2014.

 Oh has cited The Beatles and The Whitest Boy Alive as major influences in the band's musical style.
+Additionally, Oh and guitarist Hyun Jae have cited The Black Skirts as major influence from korean indie rock.